 Entities that receive subgrants of Individuals with Disabilities Education Act (IDEA) Part B flow-through funding are Local Education Agencies (LEAs), including public school districts and public charter schools, and the Utah Schools for the Deaf and Blind (USDB).
 All LEAs must be current with the Utah Program Improvement Planning System (UPIPS) monitoring requirements, including correction of noncompliance within one year of notification, annual Corrective Action Plan (CAP), Special Education Improvement Plan (SEIP) and Program Improvement Plan (PIP) reports, and desk audit submissions to be eligible for IDEA Part B funds.

-Further, each LEA must have on file, with the USBE Special Education Services (SES), policies, procedures, and programs (including any documentation necessary to ensure implementation) that are consistent with the State policies and procedures in the USBE SES (USBE SER) (34 CFR §300.201).
-The minimum required components of these policies and procedures are detailed in the State Rules (USBE SER IX.A.2(a–r)).
-The LEA must also have on file with the USBE information to demonstrate that it will make available to parents of students with disabilities and to the general public all documents related to the eligibility of the LEA under IDEA Part B (34 CFR §300.212; USBE SER IX.A.5).
+Further, each LEA must have on file with the Utah State Board of Education (USBE) Special Education Services (SES), policies, procedures, and programs (including any documentation necessary to ensure implementation) that are consistent with the State policies and procedures in the USBE SES section (USBE Special Education Rule (SER)) (34 CFR § 300.201).
+The minimum required components of these policies and procedures are detailed in the State Rules (USBE SER Rules IX.A.2.).
+The LEA must also have on file with the USBE information to demonstrate that it will make available to parents of students with disabilities and to the general public all documents related to the eligibility of the LEA under IDEA Part B (34 CFR § 300.212; Rules IX.A.5.).

-Each LEA must submit an LEA application as part of the Utah Grants system, including agency identification and eligibility information, a series of assurances.
+Each LEA must submit an application in Utah Grants that includes agency identification and eligibility information, as well as a series of assurances.

 Each LEA in Utah is required to provide, either singly or in cooperation with other school districts or public institutions, a Free Appropriate Education (FAPE) program for all students with disabilities who are residents of the district or who are enrolled in a public charter school.
 State funds from the Minimum School Program (MSP) are provided for each LEA that provides special education and related services to students with disabilities ages 3-21.